MicrosoftDocs/memdocs/memdocs/configmgr/core/get-started/capabilities-in-technical-preview-1805.md

 ## Improved secure client communications
 <!--1356889,1358228,1358460-->
 Using HTTPS communication is recommended for all Configuration Manager communication paths, but can be challenging for some customers due to the overhead of managing PKI certificates.
-The introduction of Azure Active Directory (Azure AD) integration reduces some but not all of the certificate requirements.
+The introduction of Microsoft Entra integration reduces some but not all of the certificate requirements.

 This release includes improvements to how clients communicate with site systems.
 There are two primary goals for these improvements: